michaelgrohn/rating_star/README.md

 ### Models and Controllers

-Specify attributions, to easily reference the correspondending model later:
+Specify attributions, to easily reference the correspondending model later (not mandatory):

 ```ruby
 # app/models/movie.rb